Are you looking for the best legal transcription training on the market?

 These certificates are certainly useful to enhance your portfolio to show that you have been properly trained in the area of legal transcription and transcription in general.

-That being said, the most important thing when you can do once you have decided to become a legal transcriptionist is to invest to train yourself and acquire all the necessary skills.
+That being said, the most important thing when you can do once you have decided to become a legal transcriptionist is to invest in training yourself and acquiring all the necessary skills.

 The best legal transcription training courses will give you the skills, techniques, and nuances that will become invaluable to your work as a legal transcriptionist.